 - ensure that the medium in which you provide the data allows individuals to move, copy or transfer that data easily from one organisation to another without hindrance.

-Make sure you have procedures in place to handle an individual’s objection to the processing of their personal data.
+Make sure you have procedures in place to handle a data subject’s objection to the processing of their personal data.

 - review your processes and privacy information to ensure you inform individuals of their right to object “at the point of first communication”.
 You should display or give this information clearly and separately from any other information;

-- implement a process that will enable individuals to submit an objection request (this could include an online option);
+- implement a process that will enable individuals to submit a data processing objection request (this could include an online option);

 - provide training or raise awareness amongst your staff to ensure they are able to recognise and respond (or know where to refer the request to) to an objection raised by an individual;